Partnering with Elgin Energy

 How does the decommissioning process work?

-At the end of the project’s lifetime, the panels are disconnected, the mounting frames are taken apart and the steel posts are removed from the ground.
-Similar to the construction timeline, this process will only take a matter of weeks.
+At the end of the project’s lifetime, the panels are disconnected, the mounting frames/tracking systems are taken apart and the steel posts are removed from the ground.
+The decommissioning process takes approximately the same time as the installation process.
 All equipment removed is reused or recycled.

 Is glint and glare an issue with solar farms?

-As part of the planning process for every project, we prepare a glint & glare report.
+As part of the planning process for our UK & Irish projects, we prepare a glint & glare report.
 Glint and glare is not an issue for solar panels as they are designed to absorb sunlight, not reflect it.
 This is evidenced by the solar installation at Dublin Airport.
 We aim to locate our solar farms in sites that are screened by hedgerows and/or trees.
+Due to the remote location of Australian solar farms, a glint & glare report is not always required.

 Does a solar farm have a negative impact on wildlife and biodiversity?

-Solar farms typically occupy less than 5% of the ground they cover as the steel posts are the only component on the ground aside from the substation and inverter stations.
+Solar farms typically occupy less than 5% of the ground they cover as the steel posts are the only component on the ground, aside from the substation and inverter stations.
 This leaves huge scope for biodiversity.
-A timber and post “deer” fence encloses our sites.
+A timber and post “deer” fence is included as part of the site design for Irish & UK projects.
 It has a gap of 10cm at ground level to allow wildlife to pass through.

 Solar farms encourage ecological growth as they are tranquil, largely undisturbed sites which do not require heavy machinery or intensive farming to maintain.
 Existing hedgerow and site vegetation are retained and additional hedgerows are planted to minimise views and encourage increased biodiversity.